barbylka/at-js-ht1/README.md

 4. Make sure you're in the root of this repo
 5. Run with `npm run wdio`

+## Generate the report
+1. Make sure that you have [Allure Commandline](https://www.npmjs.com/package/allure-commandline) else install it with `npm install -g allure-commandline --save-dev` . **Note!** You need Java8 and "JAVA_HOME" Environment Variable.
+2. Run `npm run allure`

 ## The folder structure

 - In **utils/common.actions.js** there is the class with simple actions that can be used in every page